Sugar Glider as a Pet: Questions & Answers

 As such, if you’ve just come back from seeing us at an event near you – (and are in the middle of “doing your homework” right now) – we strongly suggest you come back and see us while we are still in town.
 Our professionals will be more than happy to PERSONALLY answer any questions you still have – and help welcome these adorable little pets into your home.

-However, if you are absolutely certain that you are ready to buy a sugar glider - visit our adoption headquarters to get more information about our Preferred Adoption Program.
+However, if you are fairly certain that you are ready to adopt - click here for the safest way to buy a sugar glider.
+The link will take you to our adoption headquarters, where you'll be able to get more information about our Preferred Adoption Program.
 We must let you know that demand is at an all time high, but if we have available babies you'll be able to request consideration for adoption..